Tinkerforge/doc/source/Hardware/Bricklets/Analog-In.rst

 capability to measure voltages.
 The voltage can be read out in `Volt
 <http://en.wikipedia.org/wiki/Volt>`_ directly without conversions necessary.
-The device has three different measurement ranges: 0-5.5V, 0-10V and 0-45V.
+The device has 5 different measurement ranges.
-Each range is measured with 12bit resolution such that lower voltages can be measured more accurate than larger voltages.
+Each range is measured with 12bit resolution such that lower voltages can be measured more accurate than larger voltages (see technical specifications below).
 The device switches between these ranges automatically.
 With configurable events it is possible to react on changing voltages without polling.